miknayr/The-Bagel-Invitationals/updates.md

 need to figure out why Object.value ( line 198 ) goes to undefined after looping started new player ball movement function/formula

+5/19 2am ;
+need to figure out how to show ball preview with angle need to figure out how to control the power to move within that angle

+collision works, it'll magnetize into the hole if its close or within 10 pixels.

+need to figure out the angle situation